oguimbal/jcool-docs/mediation/push-mediation.md

     data: {
       # see above for those
       features: [letMeCheckBeforeSending]
+      startAt: mediation
       signatureMode: auto
       variables: []
       opponent: $opponent
-      # tells justice.cool to only take manual claims into account
+      # to only take manual claims into account
       updateMode: manual
-      # Who is the demander of this dispute ?
+      # who is the demander of this dispute
       demanders: [
         {
-          # In this case, this means that the demander is a person that has mandated your company for this dispute.
+          # in this case, this means that the demander is a person that has mandated your company for this dispute.
           # ... if your company is the demander, then leave this blank.
           person: { firstName: "Perh", lastName: "Sohn" }
           # Claims for this demander